9 Best Air Miles Credit Cards in Singapore (Jun 2024)

 5. HSBC Revolution Credit Card

 Like the DBS Altitude, the HSBC Revolution Credit Card is more like a rewards card than a miles card in that you earn points and not miles directly.
 Here’s how it works: You earn 10X Reward points on eligible online purchases and contactless payments, then convert these reward points to miles.
 10 Reward Points is equivalent to 4 miles.
-So all in all, you’re earning 4 miles per $1 spend—a very decent earn rate!
-That’s basically 2.5% cashback.
+So all in all, you’re earning 4 miles per $1 spend, or 2.5% cashback.
 Plus, you earn per every $1, not every $5 unlike the OCBC 90°N Card and DBS Altitude Card.

-The HSBC Revolution Credit Card earns you 10X Reward points for a wide range of transactions: Travel-related (airlines, car rental, cruise lines, etc), department and retail stores, supermarkets, dining, online food delivery, and more.
+The HSBC Revolution Credit Card earns you 10X Reward points for a wide range of transactions: Travel-related (airlines, car rental, cruise lines, etc), department and retail stores, dining, and more.
 You can find the full list of the relevant merchant category codes on page 3 of this T&Cs document.

 The 10X Reward points are broken down into 9X bonus points and 1X base point.
 For the former, there’s a cap of 9,000 bonus Reward points per month—that’s when you hit $1,000 spend.
 Past this amount, you’ll only earn the base 1X Reward point for your spending.

-• From 15 Jul 2024, contactless payment will no longer earn you 10X Rewards points.
+- From 15 Jul 2024, contactless payment no longer earned you 10X Rewards points.

 These categories will just receive the 1X base Reward point that other non-bonus categories get.